 News Police seeking phony repairman who burglarized Bronx home The thief made off with $120 in cash and $4,100 worth of jewelry, according to police.
 Photo Credit: NYPD By DAN RIVOLI firstname.lastname@example.org @danrivoli Updated March 13, 2014 8:23 PM Print Share fbShare Tweet Email Police have released a sketch of a burglar who posed as a repairman to swipe cash and jewelry from a 75-year-old Throgs Neck woman's home.
 The woman, who lives near Lafayette and Vincent avenues, told police she let the suspect inside because she was expecting a repairman from a boiler company, according to the NYPD.
 Once inside, the suspect brought her into the boiler room while an accomplice entered her home and ransacked valuables from her dresser drawers.
 The thieves made off with $120 in cash and $4,100 worth of jewelry, including wedding bands, rings and necklaces, according to police.
 The phony repairman was in his 50s and sporting a black mustache and sunglasses.
 By DAN RIVOLI email@example.com @danrivoli Dan covers transportation, politics and general assignment news for amNewYork.
 He is a Staten Island native who lives in Brooklyn.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.